jlauinger/go-unsafepointer-poc/code-injection/README.md

 ./exploit_rop.py
 ```

 You need the pwntools package for Python 2.
+You need to compile with the Go compiler version go1.15 linux/amd64
+to make sure the ROP gadget addresses align.
+If you use a different version then the addresses might be different.
+The blog post explains how to use Ropper to find the gadgets so you can update the addresses.

 Expected output: